 In summary, there is a middle road which is the truth.
 On the far right is iconoclasm, which seeks to destroy both beauty and creation; on the far left is idolatry, which seeks to pervert creation.
 Neither extreme is of God.

 St. John of Damascus states, “The truth, pursuing a middle way, denies all these absurdities.”
-While iconoclasts use scripture to justify their position, they do so without understanding or the enlightenment of the Holy Spirit.
+While iconoclasts use scripture to justify their position, it is scripture wrongly interpreted.
 As St. John again says, “It is good to search the scriptures.
 But take care to do it with discretion.”

 Our God is a cosmic artist and does not despise art or images, but is a creator of both.

-In part two, I will attempt to explain why we Christians also venerate icons.
+In part two, I will explain why we Christians also venerate icons.

 Since I used both the Hebrew Tanakh and the Greek Septuagint when looking up my sources, please note that I have appropriately labeled them as MSS and LXX below.